Blaze-Trade/Blazeit/README.md

 ## Key Features

 -   **Swipe-Based Trading:** An intuitive, 'Tinder-for-tokens' interface.
-Swipe right to buy, left to skip, and up to watchlist.
+Swipe right to buy, left to skip, up to watchlist, and down for token info.
+-   **Bancor Bonding Curves (V2):** Tokens start on automated bonding curves with dynamic pricing based on supply and demand.
+-   **Automatic DEX Migration:** Tokens automatically migrate to Hyperion DEX at $75k market cap with full liquidity.
+-   **Token Creation:** Create your own tokens with customizable bonding curves, social links, and metadata.
 -   **Competitive Quests:** Join time-based portfolio-building challenges, compete against other users, and win from prize pools.
 -   **Portfolio Analysis:** A minimalist dashboard to track your portfolio value, profit/loss, and current holdings.
 -   **Brutalist UI/UX:** A stark, visually striking design with oversized typography, high-contrast colors, and sharp geometric forms.
--   **Aptos Wallet Integration:** Securely connect your Aptos-compatible wallet to manage your assets.
+-   **Aptos Wallet Integration:** Securely connect your Aptos-compatible wallets to manage your assets.
 -   **Mobile-First Design:** A fully responsive layout optimized for a seamless experience on any device.

 ## Technology Stack